tonethar/IGM-330-Fall-2018/weekly/week-08A-notes.md

 ## II.
 Lecture Notes
 - [1 - Intro to Canvas Sprites](https://github.com/tonethar/IGME-330-Master/blob/master/notes/canvas-sprites-1.md)
   - First we try to build a sprite object using script variablessuch as `x`, `y`, `radius`, 'color'  - BAD!
-  - then we group these variables into an object literal - GOOD!
+  - then we group these variables into an object literal - BETTER!
-  - lastly we create a factory function to produce multiple object literals - GOOD!
+  - lastly we create a factory function to produce multiple object literals - BEST!
-  - take a look in the web inspector to see these object objects and their prototype chains
+  - take a look in the web inspector to see these objects and their *prototype chains*
   - isn't this inefficient, storing multiple copies of all of these properties and methods?
     - In a class-based environment, each instance of a class would have their own copies of instance variables (like `x` and `y`), but share all of the methods (like `move()`, `reflectX()`, and `reflectY()`)
     - interestingly, all major JavaScript engines already perform this optimization on object literals, and basically generate a "super class/super object" for you.
 The concept is called *shapes*, and you can read about it here: https://mathiasbynens.be/notes/shapes-ics